Rent-a-womb --- Want to shake up your genetics without buying a foundation dam??

-Alpacas come in two kinds, twenty-two colors, many quality levels, young & old, and are priced from inexpensive to expensive.
+Alpacas come in two kinds, sixteen colors, many quality levels, young & old, and are priced from inexpensive to expensive.
 There is an alpaca for everyone, no matter what their dream or their budget.

 One of the most critical decisions an aspiring alpaca breeder can make is what kind of alpacas do you want to raise.
 Your options: suris (rhymes with jury)or huacaya (wha-ki'-ya) or both?
 If you want to breed both, you must realize that eventually you will need twice as many herdsires (males).
 Both breeds tend to cost about the same price.
 The main difference between these 2 breeds, is the type of fleece they have.